 The timing and sequencing of PAM and DPSK interrogation modulation data is controlled by the FPGA.
 The modulating interrogation data information is contained in the FPGA RAM buffer.
-The contents of this buffer are loaded by the microcontroller from one of the seven possible interrogation patterns (six fixed, one user programmable) stored in the Flash ROM.
+The contents of this buffer are loaded by the microcontroller from one of the fourteen possible interrogation patterns (thirteen fixed, one user programmable) stored in the Flash ROM.
 Two bits are stored for every interrogation time sample - one sets the PAM output state and the second sets the DPSK phase state.
 The buffer contents are clocked out at a rate set by the FPGA modulation clock, converted into serial data, and then sent to the modulation circuits in the RF section.
-BIT interrogations are generated a single sequence at a time in response to commands received from the PCC Module.
+BIT interrogations are generated either single shot or at a 100 Hz rate in response to commands received from the PCC Module.

 The BIT Module communicates with the PCC Module via a CMOS asynchronous serial port.
 This serial port uses the same data format as an RS-232 port.
 For almost all BIT functions, the BIT Module is a slave to the PCC Module (i.e. the BIT Module never initiates any tests).
 The exceptions are temperature and power supply monitoring.
 The BIT Module monitors these conditions continuously, though it reports their status to the PCC only when requested.
-A listing of the full PCC Module to BIT Module commands is provided in the PCC/BIT Module Command Set (FSE Document No. 100682).
+A listing of the full PCC Module to BIT Module commands is provided in the MBTS II PCC/BIT Module Command Set (FSE Document No. 101611).